sebadorn/Physically-based-Rendering/README.md

 * NVIDIA only supports OpenCL 1.1.
 OpenCL 1.2 support seems unlikely at the moment.
 * The OpenCL code in this project will probably need some extra adjustments to make it work with Intel's OpenCL SDK.
+* Assimp is a feature-rich import library, however it doesn't seem possible to disable its habit of duplicating vertices on import.